Isha72/JavaScript-Projects/README.md

-# Projects that I made using JavaScript, React.js
+# Projects that I made using JavaScript
 HTML, CSS, JavaScript